-Domestic violence affects women and children in every community – large and small, urban and rural – and it continues to be the most underreported crime in America.
+Domestic violence affects adults and children in every community – large and small, urban and rural – and it continues to be one of the most underreported crime in America.

 That’s why NNEDV works proactively on Capitol Hill to make ending domestic violence a national priority.
 NNEDV’s members are state and territorial coalitions representing domestic violence shelters and programs in every state and territory in the nation.
 We work closely with these state and territorial coalitions to understand the ongoing and emerging needs at the local and state level, and then we make sure those needs are heard and understood by policymakers at the national level.